Table Of Contents:

 While it is normal to have vaginal discharge while you are pregnant, there are certain situations that may require immediate medical attention and you should speak to a doctor about it.
 Here are a few such situations that you should take note of and make sure to call your healthcare provider to understand what needs to be done:

 - You may notice an increase in your vaginal discharge which looks more watery, could be more like mucus in texture or could also have very prominent spots of blood present in it.
 The vaginal discharge could also be lightly tinged with blood, making it look more pinkish than white or red.
 Sometimes, it could also be a dark brownish color that looks more like dried blood.
 If you have not yet reached the 37th week of your pregnancy, it could mean that you are about to enter into premature labor.
-Make sure you immediately call your health care provider and inform about the same.
+Call your health care provider and inform about the same.

 Taking Care Of Vaginal Discharge During Pregnancy: